 Compared to other media formats audio is unique because of the intimate relationship it creates between brand and listener, hosts speak directly to their audience and as a result of this consumers feel a more personal connection with the business.
 Also, audiences are much more involved in the narrative as they are invited to imagine the ideas described, instead of being offered the visuals like with a TV ad, in turn, they engage with the content differently.

 From a brand’s point of view, audio is exciting for the creativity it allows.
-There are so many ways to create a strong identity: narrative style, music clips and show segments all give space to develop your brand’s personality.
-And there are so many different ways to sell your product with audio, from a company branded podcast to having an affiliate sell your product through their show.
+There are so many ways to create a strong identity: narrative style, music clips and podcast segments all give space to develop your brand’s personality.
+And there are so many different ways to sell your product with audio, from a company branded podcast to having an affiliate sell your product through their podcast.
 Let us explain the different options available for selling your product with podcasts so you can decide what’s right for you!

 1. Branded Podcasts